The Gromov-Hausdorff propinquity for metric Spectral Triples: Introduction

-Connes' original introduction of spectral triples \cite{Connes89} was actually instrumental in his introduction of compact quantum metric spaces in their first version.
-Spectral triples are abstraction of the Dirac operator acting on the smooth sections of a vector bundle over a Riemann spin manifold.
-The key idea about spectral triples is that they contain enough information in the classical picture to recover most or all of the Riemannian geometry, yet are formally meaningful over noncommutative algebras, thus opening the possibility to study noncommutative Riemannian manifolds.
-The most important application of this formalism has been far-reaching generalizations of Atiah-Singer's index theorem.
-There are varying definitions of spectral triples in the literature, and for our purpose, we start with what seems to be a good common ground met by almost all definitions we are aware of.
+Connes' original introduction of spectral triples \cite{Connes89} was actually instrumental in his introduction of compact quantum metric spaces.
+Spectral triples are far-reaching abstractions of the Dirac operator acting on the smooth sections of a vector bundle over a Riemann spin manifold.
+There are varying definitions of spectral triples in the literature, and for our purpose, we start with what seems to be a good common core met by almost all definitions of which we are aware.

-\begin{definition}[\cite{Connes}] A \emph{spectral triple} $(\A,\Hilbert,D)$ consists of a unital C*-algebra $\A$, a Hilbert space $\Hilbert$ which is a left $\A$-module, and a self-adjoint operator $D$ defined on a dense linear subspace $\dom{D}$ of $\Hilbert$, such that: \begin{enumerate} \item $D+i$ has a compact inverse, \item the set of $a\in\A$ such that:
+\begin{definition}[\cite{Connes}] A \emph{spectral triple} $(\A,\Hilbert,D)$ consists of a unital C*-algebra $\A$, a Hilbert space $\Hilbert$, and a self-adjoint operator $D$ defined on a dense linear subspace $\dom{D}$ of $\Hilbert$, such that there exists a unital faithful *-representation of $\A$ on $\Hilbert$ (we will identify $\A$ with a C*-subalgebra of the algebra $\B(\Hilbert)$ of bounded linear operators on $\Hilbert$), and \begin{enumerate} \item $D+i$ has a compact inverse, \item the set of $a\in\A$ such that:

 and

 is dense in $\A$. \end{enumerate} \end{definition}

 Note that if $T$ is the inverse of $D+i$, then $T$ is compact if and only if $T^\ast T$ is compact.
 Thus $D+i$ has compact inverse if and only if $(1 + D^2)$ has a compact inverse.